-The establishment of the many groups of Sisters of Mercy around the world began with the Catherine McAuley and the founding sisters in Dublin, Ireland.
+The establishment of the many groups of Sisters of Mercy around the world began with Catherine McAuley and the founding sisters in Dublin, Ireland.
 From there they reached out to the world.
 Learn more of those first journeys of Mercy below.

 Arrival in Australia and Papua New Guinea